MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-03.md

 This rebuilds the container image and redeploys the Helm chart.
 To see your code changes take effect in the running application, navigate to the About menu in the web app.

-But there is a *faster method* even for developing code, which we'll explore in the next section.
+But there is an even *faster method* for developing code, which we'll explore in the next section.
 > [!div class="nextstepaction"]
 > [Debugging a container in Kubernetes](get-started-netcore-04.md)